 A selection of notable professional accomplishments

-Developed the Bird Migration Explorer, a first-of-its-kind digital geospatial platform that visualizes the latest data for 458 North American migratory species to engage people across the hemisphere in the wonders of migration and science-based migratory bird conservation.
+Developed the Bird Migration Explorer, a first-of-its-kind digital geospatial platform that visualizes the latest data for 458 North American migratory species to engage people across the hemisphere in the wonders of migration and science-based migratory bird conservation in partnership with nine major science and conservation organizations.
 (View a tutorial here.)

 Lead editor/author of the Ecological Atlas of the Bering, Chukchi, and Beaufort Seas, a peer-reviewed, transboundary synthesis of spatial data, wildlife ecology, and conservation issues.
 The project was completed in cooperation with numerous US, Canadian, and Russian agencies and organizations.
 The atlas won best in show and other cartographic awards at Esri’s 2018 User Conference.
 This and the earlier 2010 version of this atlas have been widely used by state and federal agencies for planning, preparedness, and response applications.